limbernie/limbernie.github.io/_posts/2018-03-11-w1r3s-walkthrough.md

 mysql:!:17554:0:99999:7:::
 ```

-I'm not sure if `/etc/shadow` was intentionally made world-readable.
-It should not be the case.
+I'm not sure if `/etc/shadow` is intentionally made world-readable; it should not be the case.

 ### John the Ripper

 Well, what's done is in the past.
-With both `passwd` and `shadow` made available, I was able to `unshadow` them, and send them to `john` for offline cracking with a wordlist like "rockyou".
+With both `passwd` and `shadow` made available, I'm able to `unshadow` them, and send them to `john` for offline cracking with a wordlist like "rockyou".

-The cracking completed in seconds.
+The cracking completes in seconds.

 ```
 # john --format=crypt --show hashes.txt
 w1r3s:computer:1000:1000:w1r3s,,,:/home/w1r3s:/bin/bash
 ```

-With the password of `w1r3s` made available, I'm now able to login to the box via SSH.
+I'm can now log in to the box via SSH with the password of `w1r3s`.

 ![screenshot-3](/assets/images/posts/w1r3s-walkthrough/screenshot-3.png)

 ### Privilege Escalation

-It wasn't long before I saw that `w1r3s` is on the `sudoers` list.
+It isn't long before I see that `w1r3s` is on the `sudoers` list.

 ![screenshot-4](/assets/images/posts/w1r3s-walkthrough/screenshot-4.png)